osudrl/apex/readme.md

 ----

-This is a small, modular library that contains some implementations of continuous reinforcement learning algorithms.
+Apex is a small, modular library that contains some implementations of continuous reinforcement learning algorithms.
 Fully compatible with OpenAI gym.

 ## Running experiments